tari-project/tari/RFC/src/RFC-0201_TariScript.md

 * The public excess for the transaction,
 * A signature from all parties in the transaction signing the excess and committing to the metadata.

-For Tari script, we require tha addition of two additional fields:
+For Tari script, we require the addition of an additional field:

 * Input script hashes.
 An array of tuples of \\( (L_i, \sigma_i) \\), the script key and script hash, for every input in the transaction,
 * Output script hashes.
 An array of tuples of \\( (L_i, \sigma_i) \\), the script key and script hash, for every output in the transaction.